chenhsong/OpenProtocol/rs/src/bin/openprotocolviewer/README.md

 user account with the appropriate rights, then login with that password.
 Otherwise, the user authentication and job cards provider will not work.

-_Warning: If you do not enter a password of a user account that has the appropriate access rights, you'll fail to see all Open Protocol™ messages._
+_Warning: If you enter a password to a user account that does not have enough access rights, you will fail to receive all Open Protocol™ messages.
+The iChen® Server will silently discard any message that the password does not have rights to.
+You will not even know that messages are missing._